DiamondLightSource/malcolmjs/docs/source/userguide/monitoring_attribute_values.rst

 Enhanced Chart Interactivity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While the PandA chart interface provides basic interactive exploration capabilities it is largely limited to panning and zooming.
+While the chart interface provides basic interactive exploration capabilities it is largely limited to panning and zooming.
 Further interactive capabilities are directly available via the '**Edit in Chart Studio**' option in the chart menu bar.
 Selecting this option automatically exports the data associated with the current on-screen chart and opens it in the online `Chart Studio <https://plot.ly/online-chart-maker/>`_ tool.
 Further information on the use of Chart Studio is available in its own `online documentation <https://help.plot.ly/>`_.

 ..
 NOTE::
     The external charting tool provided through the '**Edit in Chart Studio**' option is provided by a third party organisation.
 Functionality and support for this tool is not the responsibility of the MalcolmJS team.